ZIL (Moscow Central Circle)

 ZIL (ЗИЛ) is a station on the Moscow Central Circle of the Moscow Metro that opened in September 2016.
 The station is named for ZiL a former automobile manufacturer that operated on the site until 2012.

+On 13 September 2025, a transfer to the eponymous station of the Troitskaya line has opened and a transfer to the Biryulyovskaya line in 2028 is planned.